lmouline/greycat/README.md

     - Fix in Base64
     - NPE protection in Task API
     - Fix missing declaration of standard actions
+    - add typed API to access complex elements such as Map, Relation...

 ## Version 5 (20/03/2017)
     - New API for Arrays (now defined as complex sub objects such as Map or Relationships)